jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # OVER (Window Function)
-Window functions can add additional complexity to the SELECT statement.
-The window function style focuses on improving legibility of the window function code and visually separating the window block from surrounding SELECT objects.
+Window functions can add additional complexity to the `SELECT` statement.
+The window function style focuses on improving readability of the window function code and visually separating the window block from surrounding `SELECT` objects.
 ## <span style="color: green">A. Good</span>
-* The PARTITION BY keyword immediately follows the OVER clause on its own line and indented
+* The `PARTITION BY` keyword immediately follows the OVER clause on its own line and indented
-* Field names in the PARTITION BY or ORDER BY clause should be indented an additional time from the Window function
+* Field names in the `PARTITION BY` or `ORDER BY` clause should be indented an additional time from the Window function
-* Field names in the PARTITION BY or ORDER BY clause should be on separate line with first-field alignment applied
+* Field names in the `PARTITION BY` or `ORDER BY` clause should be on separate line with first-field alignment applied
 * The closing parentheses should be on a separate line along with an alias
 * The closing parentheses should be indented two spaces to align with the Window Function
 * Due to the complexity of window functions, blank lines should both precede and follow each window function